-The law firm of Walsh and Hacker, located in Albany, New York has offered workers' compensation defense services to employers and insurance companies throughout the state of New York since 1967, including communities in Columbia County, Saratoga County, Schenectady County, Warren County and Essex County.
+At Walsh and Hacker, our law firm has offered workers’ compensation defense services to employers and insurance companies throughout the state of New York since 1967.

 This is the type of knowledge and experience that can contribute significantly to the successful and timely conclusion of your workers’ compensation case.
 Contact us to arrange for a confidential consultation with an experienced and knowledgeable workers’ compensation defense lawyer.

-We will assign your case to a specific attorney, ensuring attorney accountability and timely communication as you work together to develop the best possible case strategy and litigation plans that lead to prompt and effective file closure.
-In complicated cases such as workers' compensation with ADA implications, this kind of personalized attention can be a critical factor.
+We will assign your case to a specific attorney, ensuring accountability and timely communication as you work together to resolve your case.
+In complicated cases such as workers’ compensation with ADA implications, this kind of personalized attention can be a critical factor.

 Defending Against All Workers’ Compensation Claims